-We’re delighted that you’re thinking of submitting a proposal to The Lead Developer Call for Proposals.
+We’re delighted that you’re thinking of submitting a proposal to Lead Dev Call for Proposals.
 We hope the following guide helps you with your application.

 We also regularly look for speakers for our quarterly meetups in London, Austin, New York, Berlin and San Francisco.

 You can submit a talk proposal here to be considered for our regular meetups.
 The meetup CFP doesn't have a deadline but we'll get in touch closer to a specific meetup (usually 4-6 weeks before the event).